Systematics of the low-energy electric dipole strength in the Sn isotopic chain: Comparison with microscopic calculations

-In the following we compare the experimental GSFs with ab initio-based microscopic calculations using $^{120}$Sn as a representative example.
-An extensive discussion of the models and a comparison with all experimental results can be found in Ref.~\cite{Markova2024}.
+In the following, we compare the experimental GSFs with microscopic calculations using $^{120}$Sn as a representative example.
+Details of the model and a comparison with all experimental results can be found in Ref.~\cite{Markova2024}.
 Nuclear response theory can be consistently derived in the model-independent ab initio equation of motion (EOM) framework \cite{AdachiSchuck1989, DukelskyRoepkeSchuck1998,LitvinovaSchuck2019} for the in-medium two-time two-fermion propagators.
 In superfluid media, particle-hole ($ph$), particle-particle ($pp$), and hole-hole ($hh$) propagators can be conveniently unified in one two-quasiparticle ($2q$) propagator without loss of generality \cite{Litvinova2022}.

 While the generic EOM for the correlated (four-time) two-fermion propagator is the Bethe-Salpeter equation, the two-time character of the response leads to the EOM of a Dyson form, which depends on a single time difference.
 The interaction kernel of the Bethe-Salpeter-Dyson equation, before taking any approximation, decomposes into the static and dynamical (time-dependent) components.
 In the energy domain, they are represented by the energy-independent and energy-dependent terms, respectively.
 The energy-dependent contribution generates long-range correlations while making an impact on their short-range static counterpart.
-Since the $2q$ EOM couples to a growing hierarchy of higher-rank EOMs via the dynamical kernel, in practical applications it is decoupled by making approximations with varying correlation content.
+Since the $2q$-propagator EOM couples to a growing hierarchy of higher-rank EOMs via the dynamical kernel, in practical applications, it is decoupled by making approximations with varying correlation content.